lsst-sqre/sqr-075/index.rst

 Even if they were published to a repository like PyPI, applications have pinned dependencies for reasons of build reproducibility that prevent them from realistically being installed in other contexts.
 This is also why SQuaRE has two fundamentally different templates for python projects: the FastAPI application template and the Python library template.

-Keeping with the common SQuaRE practice of using separate Git repositories for Python library packages from applications, we found three conceivable patterns:
+Keeping with the common SQuaRE practice of using separate Git repositories for Python library packages and applications, we found three conceivable patterns:

 1. A client package repository for every application repository
 2. Using Safir_ as a shared library for application models
 3. A dedicated monorepo for application models

 The first option keeps libraries focused on a single domain, but has the downside of doubling the number of GitHub repositories that need to be maintained.
-Options 2 and 3 collect models together, which reduces the number of repositories, but introduces new issues of version management if different versions of an application's models need to be used simultaneously by a client.
+Options 2 and 3 collect models together, which reduces the number of repositories, but introduces new issues of version management if different versions of application models need to be used simultaneously by a client.

 In all of these cases, using a separate library for application models makes application development much more inconvenient.
 This is because server application dependencies are resolved and hashed with pip-tools_.